Institute for Policy Studies – www.ips-dc.orgPolitical Research Associates

 • Council of Trustees of the Association of the United States Army: Former Chairman

-• Colonial Williamsburg Foundation: Trustee
+• Colonial Williamsburg Foundation: Former Trustee

 Government